NileshGule/pd-tech-fest-2019/README.md

 http://localhost:15672/

 Login to the management UI using credentials as `user` and `PASSWORD`.
-Remember that these were set duing the installation of RabbitMQ services using Helm.
+Remember that these were set during the installation of RabbitMQ services using Helm.
 If you are using any other user, please update the username and password accordingly.

 ### 2.10 Generate load using `Postman`